nheidloff/operator-sample-go/README.md

 * Creations of database schemas
 * Templates for customizability
 * Stateful resources (via uid, resourceVersion and in-memory store)

-### Go Development Techniques To Be Documented

-* IDE usage and tips
-* Debugging
-* Where to find documentation
-* Imports and packages
-* Pointers
-* Constants

 ### Resources